 Adapted from Chem.
 Soc.
 Rev., 2016, 45, 1182-1196.
 Published by the Royal Society of Chemistry

 The innate immune system is our first line of defence against pathogen infection.
 We have developed DYNAFLUORS to image specific events different immune cells, either in the context of inflammatory diseases, cancer or metastasis.
-Our group is focused on creating imaging probes to analyse the roles that immune cells play in the tumour microenvironment.
+Our group is focused on creating imaging probes to analyse the roles that immune cells play in health and disease.
 We have developed PhagoGreen as the first BODIPY-based small molecule to image phagocytic macrophages in vivo (JACS, 2013) and SOD Orange as the first small molecule to detect Cu/Zn superoxide dismutase in vivo (Chem.
 Commun., 2016).
 We have also adapted these technologies into theranostic probes (ACS Cent.
-Sci., 2017) with fluorophore-prodrug conjugates to target defined subpopulations of macrophages in vivo.
+Sci., 2017) with fluorophore-prodrug conjugates to target defined subpopulations of macrophages.
 We have invented triazole-based near-infrared photostable CIR dyes (Chem.
 Sci., 2018) for imaging T cells in vivo, SCOTfluors (Angew.
-Chem., 2019) for imaging metabolites and fluorescent activatable chemokines (Angew.
+Chem., 2019) and Raman tags (Angew.
+Chem., 2021) for imaging metabolites and fluorescent activatable chemokines (Angew.
 Chem., 2019) as the first probes for imaging metastasis-associated macrophages.
 We have also recently developed Apo-15 as an imaging probe for imaging apoptotic cells in vitro and in vivo (Nat.
 Commun., 2020 and commercialised by BioLegend since 2019).
+We have also constructed chemiluminescent probes for imaging NK cell function in tumours in vivo (Angew.
+Chem., 2021).

 Reprinted with permission from Chem.
 Rev., 2012, 112, 4391–4420.
 Copyright 2012 American Chemical Society.